fireddd/Tic-tac-toe/README.md

 # Tic-tac-toe
 The aim of the Project is to implement the develop a Tic-Tac-toe playing bot.
+The game assumes that the human plays first and is given NOUGHTS.(can be changed easily)

 There are two functional bots: